What is Electraulic Actuation™?

-Electraulic Actuation™ is a revolutionary brand of electro-hydraulic actuation unique to REXA.
+Electraulic Actuation™ is a brand of electro-hydraulic actuation unique to REXA.
 It combines the simplicity of electric operation, the power of hydraulics, the reliability of solid state electronics, and the flexibility of user-configured control.

 How it Works

 While monitoring travel and signal ranges set during calibration, the CPU converts the incoming control signal into a target position.
-The actuator’s current position is determined through an active feedback sensor directly mounted to one end of the cylinder output shaft.
-The difference between the target and the current position is interpreted as an error (deviation).
+An active feedback sensor directly mounted to one end of the cylinder output shaft determines the actuator’s current position.
+The difference between the target and the current position interprets as an error (deviation).
 If the error exceeds the user-programmed deadband, the CPU will initiate corrective action by starting the motor.

 A bi-directional gear pump, driven by the motor, generates the necessary pressure to overcome the process conditions.
-System oil travels from the pump through a series of pilot operated check valves, known as the Flow Matching Valves.
+System oil travels from the pump through a series of pilot operated check valves, known as the Flow Matching Valves (FMV’s).
 The FMV’s manage the transfer of oil out of one side of the cylinder and into the other.
 This transfer of oil drives the actuator to the target position.
 Once the system determines the actuator is at the target position, the motor and pump stop and the FMV’s close (seat).
-The FMV seating hydraulically locks the cylinder in place.
+The FMV seating then hydraulically locks the cylinder in place.
 The motor will only turn on again if the incoming control signal changes.
 Motor operation is not required to maintain the actuator’s position.

 Check out our video highlighting our various actuation capabilities, how they work and how they can enhance your process!